kingsor/mdwiki/mobile.md

   * [PhoneGap Developer App 1.1.0 Release](http://phonegap.com/blog/2014/07/21/pg-dev-app-1-1-0-release) (Jul 21, 2014)
   * [PhoneGap Developer App 1.2.0 Release](http://phonegap.com/blog/2014/08/08/pg-dev-app-1-2-0-release/) (Aug 8, 2014)
 * [Apache Cordova](https://cordova.apache.org/)
   It is a platform for building native mobile applications using HTML, CSS and JavaScript.
+  Apache Cordova is a set of device APIs that allow a mobile app developer to access native device function such as the camera or accelerometer from JavaScript.
+Combined with a UI framework such as jQuery Mobile or Dojo Mobile or Sencha Touch, this allows a smartphone app to be developed with just HTML, CSS, and JavaScript.

+## Frameworks

 * [Ionic](http://ionicframework.com/)
   The beautiful, open source front-end framework for developing hybrid mobile apps with HTML5.
 * [Sencha Touch](http://www.sencha.com/products/touch/)